ittekiou/EgQE/docs/articles/MMZW-02_Prime-Defects_Convolution_Neutral-Locus.md

 The appearance of a self-adjoint generator should not be read as a physical postulate.
 It is a representational translation: norm-neutral evolution admits a unitary description, and unitarity admits a self-adjoint generator.
 Self-adjointness here is a language, not an ontology.

+In this sense, self-adjointness functions as a minimal grammatical device for describing the neutral survivability of defects under analytic smoothing, rather than as a claim about physical dynamics.

 ### C.3.
 Minimal takeaway (C-only)